dunalism/laundryapi/README.md

    npm start
    ```

+## Testing the Application with [Postman](https://www.postman.com/downloads/)

+To simplify testing of the application, you can use postman by [importing](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/) the available Postman collection and environment files.
+This will [set up](https://learning.postman.com/docs/getting-started/basics/navigating-postman/#environment-selector-and-variables-pane) all the endpoints and necessary variables for easier testing.

+---

 ## API Documentation

 For all endpoints that require authentication, you need to include the Bearer token in the headers.
 Here’s how to fetch data using JavaScript (fetch API).